 Chemistry's concentration is designed to provide doctoral education at the interface between chemistry and biology.
 Students in this program will receive broad exposure to topics in chemistry and other biological sciences.
 The department has expertise in both the experimental and computational methodologies used to investigate synthesis, structure, function, reaction mechanisms and molecular dynamics of biologically important macromolecules.

-Additional information concerning the research opportunities Biology can be found at (http://www.ecu.edu/cs-cas/biology/doctoralprograms.cfm), and for Chemistry at (http://www.ecu.edu/cs-cas/chem/Interdisciplinary-PhD-Programs.cfm).
+Additional information concerning the research opportunities Biology can be found at (http://www.ecu.edu/cs-cas/biology/doctoralprograms.cfm), for Chemistry at (http://www.ecu.edu/cs-cas/chem/Interdisciplinary-PhD-Programs.cfm) and Biomedicine.